-It’s also a great opportunity to tell Google exactly what your category/ product is about, and target those valuable long-tail keywords.
+It’s also an excellent opportunity to tell Google exactly what your category/ product is about and target those valuable long-tail keywords.

-Your content should be short, sweet and easily scannable – most of your buyers won’t take the time to fully read it.
+Your content should be short, sweet, and easily scannable – most of your buyers won’t take the time to read it thoroughly.
 You may want to list key selling features in a bullet list or answer some FAQs.

-Chances are that some of your product pages are similar, offering variations in design, colour or specs.
-Say you sell shoes, or phone accessories, or even doormats – it’s incredibly likely that some of your products will overlap.
+Chances are that some of your product pages are similar, offering variations in design, color, or specs.
+Say you sell shoes, phone accessories, or doormats – some of your products will likely overlap.

-Keyword cannibalisation is when more than one page is targeting the same keyword.
+Keyword cannibalization is when more than one page targets the same keyword.
 This means that your pages are now in direct competition with each other, which often results in both performing poorly than they would otherwise.

-It can help to list your different product pages and the different keywords you are targeting for each in a spreadsheet.
-This will allow you to easily identify any duplicates and ensure that your content is as impactful as possible.
+It can help list your product pages and the keywords you are targeting for each in a spreadsheet.
+This will allow you to quickly identify duplicates and ensure your content is as impactful as possible.
 You can also use a canonical URL element to tell search engines what pages they should focus on.

 07. Take care of any broken links